 Ah, summer.
 Long days and time spent gloriously outdoors.
-In 2021, summer has special meaning as many people are eager to head out on vacation, perhaps for the first time in over a year.
+Summer holds special meaning as many people are eager to head out on vacation, perhaps for the first time in a while.
 The perfect travel companion is a summer read, the kind of book with pages that seem to turn themselves in a light, balmy breeze as you chill on the beach, at the park, or in a backyard hammock.

 From travel memoir to rock star autobiography, graphic novel to literary fiction, here are some great titles to read during your leisure days.